 How to demonstrate the marketplace opportunity.

 Many lateral hires at partner or director level are being brought in for a firm to grow a new practice, or plug a ‘skills’ gap in order to allow the firm to access more of a client’s spend.
-This means that your business case needs to firmly demonstrate where there is work to be won.
+This means that your Business Case needs to clearly demonstrate where work can be won.
 This can be done in many ways, e.g.

 - What is the size of the market both now and in the future?